-Just when I think I know all there is to know about parenting– I mean I have had a kid for the past 14 years -I realize there is still so much I have yet to learn.
+Just when I think I know all there is to know about parenting– I mean I have had a kid for the past 16 years -I realize there is still so much I have yet to learn.
+This week was definitely a lesson in getting a parenting reality check.
 As a parent you spend so much of your week just trying to keep the ship going–the kids’ in their routines, the homework done, the play dates, the sports, the veggies eaten that sometimes you forget to exist in the moment.
 To truly be present in this period of your child’s life- and basically JUST SLOW DOWN, REALLY hear what they are saying and savor them and all their preciousness.

 I am all talked out, drained, like I have NOTHING LEFT to GIVE.
 Sometimes this parenting thing can be exhausting- and not the physical part.
 As much as I detest the shlepping of the kids back and forth to 500,000 different activities -the mental aspect of this parenting stuff is what has thrown me for a loop most recently. between the constant reassurances, the pep talks, the massaging of these burgeoning egos and trying to decipher it all I’m on EMPTY.

 Like I need to call in a sister wife/ body double, who can carry on long conversations, while I tend to the more mundane and infinitely less taxing tasks like folding laundry and vacuuming.
 And while I’d like to be able to neatly jot down my learning experiences in this dynamic universe of parenting that at times feels like it will swallow me whole I can’t because each day brings with it a new set of challenges that force me to have to re-evaluate the parenting advice I thought I had successfully mastered the day before.
 So I’m sharing some of the things I’ve learned this week aka my Parenting reality check for the week.